Skip to content

 Python

-if trajectory:
+if result.successful:

-print(f"Waypoints: {len(trajectory)}")
+print(f"Waypoints: {len(result.trajectory)}")

-for i, waypoint in enumerate(trajectory):
+for i, state in enumerate(result.trajectory):

-print(f" [{i}] positions: {waypoint.positions}")
+print(f" [{i}] positions: {state.positions}")

-print(f" velocities: {waypoint.velocities}")
+print(f" velocities: {state.velocities}")

-print(f" time: {waypoint.time}")
+print(f" time: {state.time}")

 Performance Tips